trofimovamw/GInCovPipe/README.md

 #### 2.2 Reported cases data file

 To compare estimated population dynamics with reported active cases, include a table in the folder [`reported_cases`](./reported_cases).
-Also provide the following parameters in the corresponding config field, for example like this:
+Also provide the following parameters in the corresponding config field like this:

   ```
   reported_cases: ["reported_cases.csv","\t","date","active_cases","%m/%d/%y"]
   ```

-where the first element of the list is the file name with format extension, the second element is the delimiter type in this file, followed by date column name, active cases column name and a format the date is stored in.
+where the first element of the list is the file name with format extension, the second element is the delimiter type in this file, date column name, active cases column name, and a format the date is stored in.

 #### 2.3 Reference consensus sequence
 Copy and paste the file path of reference/consensus sequence into the variable **consensus** of [`config.yaml`](./config.yaml).